benswift/extempore-sublime/README.md

 # Working with Extempore in ST2

-The plugin provides two commands, available through the `Tools > Extempore` menu
+The plugin provides three commands, available through the `Tools > Extempore` menu

 - `extempore_connect` (`ctrl+x, ctrl+y`) will connect to a running
   (local) Extempore process on the default port.
 You have to start this Extempore process yourself, generally in another terminal.

+- `extempore_disconnect` does what it says on the tin.

 - `extempore_evaluate` (`ctrl+x, ctrl+x`) will evaluate either the currently highlighted region (if applicable) or the current top-level def surrounding the cursor.
 This is how you send code to the Extempore process for evaluation.